FabienGadet0/Lunar-Lander/README.md

 A lot of informations can be change in the file "incs/define.h" like the speed of the ship, gravity , nb of platforms etc...

-Acceleration is faster that braking.
+Acceleration is faster than braking.

-When there is no fuel available anymore the spacecraft can't accelerate of brake , only itertia and gravity are applied to it , so you must find a platform before that case .
+When there is no fuel anymore the spacecraft can't accelerate of brake , only itertia and gravity are applied to it , so you must find a platform before that case .

 you can find a UML of the project in "file/uml"